sseung0703/KD_methods_with_TF/README.md

 # Experimental Results
 The below table and plot are sample results using [ResNet](http://openaccess.thecvf.com/content_cvpr_2016/html/He_Deep_Residual_Learning_CVPR_2016_paper.html).

 I use the same hyper-parameter for training each network, and only tune hyper-parameter of each distillation algorithm.
-But the results may be not optimal.
+However the results may be not optimal.
 All of the numerical values and plots are averages of five trials.

 ## Network architecture
 The teacher network is ResNet32 and Student is ResNet8, and the student network is well-converged (not over and under-fit) for evaluating each distillation algorithm performance precisely.
 Note that implemented ResNet has doubled depth.